 Taking place in Kapiolani Park, Artfest is a great way to celebrate, view and purchase Hawaii-based works of art.
 With over 75 local craftsmen and artists displaying their artwork, you are not going to want to miss this experience.

-There will be live music to enjoy as you browse as well as several food vendors.
+There will be live traditional Hawaiian music to enjoy as you browse and several food vendors.

 Annual Na Hula Festival